Tetrakern/fictioneer/INSTALLATION.md

         <li>- [x] Make known users anonymous so they’re served supercached static files.</li>
       </ul>
       <hr>
       Great, now your site is broken for logged-in users!
 Or rather, they are treated like guests and cannot see their personal content or post comments anymore.
 To resolve this, head to the <a href="#general-tab">Fictioneer general settings</a> and activate the following options.
 Clear the cache afterwards.
 Yes, the admin bar is now gone.
 Yes, you can still get into the admin with the <code>…/wp-admin</code> link.
-No, password protected posts no longer work.<br>
+No, password protected posts no longer work.<br><br>
       <strong>[General] Page Assignments:</strong>
       <ul>
         <li>- [ ] Account: None (default dashboard profile)</li>